SwathiSBhat/SwathiSBhat/README.md

 <br>

-- Hello, and welcome to my GitHub profile!
-My name is Swathi Bhat
+- I'm a master's student majoring in Computer Science and specializing in computer systems and security at the University of California, Santa Barbara
+- Previously, I worked as a software engineer at Microsoft developing features for applications in Dynamics 365.
+- I love working on challenging problems in computer science especially those related to operating systems, distributed systems and systems security.

-- I am always open to new ideas and opportunities to collaborate with other passionate developers.
-If you're interested in discussing potential projects or just want to say hello, feel free to reach out to me at <a href="mailto:swathibhat282@gmail.com">swathibhat282@gmail.com</a>
+- Feel free to reach out to me at my mail <a href="mailto:swathibhat282@gmail.com">swathibhat282@gmail.com</a>

-- Thank you for visiting my profile, and I look forward to connecting with you!
+-

 <br>